-While mycorrhizal relationship is ancient, most of the scientific research on mycorrhizae has been done in the past few decades.
+While the mycorrhizal relationship is ancient, most scientific research on mycorrhizae has been done in the past few decades.

-Regarding cannabis, there’s only one published study on its mycorrhizal relationship and its focus is on hemp’s metal accumulation abilities.
-What they found was that a species of arbuscular mycorrhizal fungi induced growth and enhanced the translocation of metals from root to shoot.
+Regarding cannabis, there’s only one published study on its mycorrhizal relationship, and its focus is on hemp’s metal accumulation abilities.
+They found that a species of arbuscular mycorrhizal fungi induced growth and enhanced the translocation of metals from root to shoot.

-This study found that inoculation with Arbuscular mycorrhizal Fungi Increases the Yield of Potatoes in a High P Soil
+This study found that inoculation with Arbuscular mycorrhizal Fungi Increases the Yield of Potatoes in High P Soil.

-More than simply aiding plants in mineral nutrient uptake, Arbuscular Mycorrhizal fungi (AM fungi) has been shown to protect plants from root pathogens by methods such as direct competition for colonization sites, indirect initiation of plant defensive responses or altering other rhizosphere biota.
+More than simply aiding plants in mineral nutrient uptake, Arbuscular Mycorrhizal fungi (AM fungi) have been shown to protect plants from root pathogens by methods such as direct competition for colonization sites, indirect initiation of plant defensive responses, or altering other rhizosphere biota.